 As you create your estate plan, your attorney will walk you through the various options for how to structure your trust.
-A common pot is one technique for holding, dividing, and distributing the assets of a living trust in California.
+A common pot is one technique for holding, dividing, and distributing the assets of a California living trust.
 The common pot is a planning perspective that holds all assets in one lump share until a pre-determined point.
 Distributions are made based upon need, using guidelines that you choose when you draft the trust.
 This technique, however, is not right for everyone.

 Who might benefit from the use of a common pot trust when creating an estate plan in California?
 The following are examples: